Frequently asked questions

 Am I required to contact anyone prior to seeking medical treatment on a trip?

 Allianz Global Assistance asks you to reach them prior to seeking treatment, as it allows Allianz Global Assistance to assess the situation, open a medical case to monitor care, and to help the patient locate a suitable provider in their area.
 In the case of a life-threatening emergency where an insured is unable to reach Allianz Global Assistance, the insured should seek treatment immediately at the nearest health facility, and have a travelling companion or health facility employee contact Allianz Global Assistance on the insured’s behalf as soon as possible.
 In these situations, the claim would be reviewed to determine whether or not contact prior to treatment would have been possible and a claim or expense may be denied if Allianz Global Assistance was not promptly contacted by the insured or by someone calling on behalf of the insured.
-Please call Allianz Global Assistance toll free at 1-877-807-7806.
+Please call Allianz Global Assistance:

 Is there a deductible on this plan?

 No. There is no deductible on this plan.

 Are pre-existing medical conditions covered?